 - Smoking: Habitual smoking is associated with impaired healing, circulation, and tissue regeneration.
 These may adversely affect recovery from a knee injury or disorder.

-Diagnosis Of Knee PainThis type of pain may be associated with a plethora of illnesses and variables, as outlined above.
-This can hamper the diagnosis of a specific cause in a case of knee pain.
+Diagnosis Of Knee PainSince knee pain may be associated with a plethora of illnesses and variables, it can make diagnosis of knee pain difficult.

 Imaging techniques also contribute to the detection of conditions or injuries affecting the knee joint.
 These include: